What is the MVRA?

 Questions & Answers

-With the new B&B ordinance complete, and work still to be done on the Short Term Rental Home ordinance, many homeowners have questions.
+With the B&B and STRH ordinances now law, many homeowners have questions.
 We will try to answer some of them in this section.

 Why should I join MVRA, what can the organization do for me?